object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

 This book is the text for the second of these courses.
 Named "Principles of Programming", the course aims to take students with a knowledge of basic Python programming (functions, loops, plotting and so forth) and introduce them to higher level programming concepts.
-The course has also been taught to masters
+The course has also been taught to master's students in the Mathematical Institute at the University of Oxford.

-The objective of this course is to graduate better programmers, so material on new programming constructs and concepts is accompanied by chapters on good programming style, so that students learn how to write code that they and others can understand, and on errors, exceptions and debugging, so that
+The objective of this course is to graduate better programmers.
+Material on new programming constructs and concepts is accompanied by chapters on good programming style, so that students learn how to write code that they and others can understand, and on errors, exceptions and debugging, so that